-Improving equity of and timely access to mental health services was further supported and raised as priority areas of need during consultation with the APHN membership groups.
-Access, in terms of availability and affordability was an issue raised by the Clinical Council (CC), the Community Advisory Council (CAC) representing the southern APHN region, and the Childhood and Youth HPG (APHN, 2016a, 2016c, 2016d) .
-The Southern CAC prioritised the importance of health equity as a basic health care principle - that people should have access to health services; are in a position to afford health services; understand what services are available; and have access to relevant information to enable informed choices (APHN, 2016c).
-The Southern CC prioritised the importance of improving pathways, and increasing timely access to mental health services (in the south) (APHN, 2016a).
-APHN, 2016a Clinical Councils, priority setting workshops.
-APHN, 2016c Community Advisory Councils, priority setting workshops.
-APHN, 2016d, Health Priority Groups, priority setting workshops.
+Outcomes of the service needs analysis equity as a basic health care principle - that people should have access to health services; are in a position to afford health services; understand what services are available; and have access to relevant information to enable informed choices.
+The Southern CC prioritised the importance of improving pathways, and increasing timely access to mental health services (in the south).
 The two APHN membership groups representing the central APHN region also raised the importance of improving access and equity.
 The Central CC raised the need to focus on mental health and suicide prevention services to Aboriginal and Torres Strait Islander people.
-The Central CAC on the other hand raised the importance of identifying the barriers including cost to accessing health services, and recognising mental health and comorbidity (APHN, 2016a, 2016c).
-APHN, 2016a Clinical Councils, priority setting workshops.
-APHN, 2016c Community Advisory Councils, priority setting workshops.

-people with mental health was raised by the Consumers APHN, 2016d, Health Priority Groups, priority setting workshops. health care services and programs for consumers, and programs for consumers, and programs for consumers, and programs to enable navigation primary health care system including mental primary health primary hea APHN, 2016a Clinical Councils, priority setting workshops.
-APHN, 2016c Community Advisory Councils, priority setting workshops. the Northern, Central and Southern CC members with APHN, 2016b, Mental Health and Alcohol and Other Drug (MHAOD) service reform consultation.
+The Central CAC on the other hand raised the importance of identifying the barriers including cost to accessing health services, and recognising mental health and comorbidity.
+Clinical Council, priority setting workshops, 2016.
+Community Advisory Council, priority setting workshops, 2016.
+The importance of having timely access to oral care for people with mental health was raised by the Consumers and Carers HPG.
+Health Priority Groups (HPG), priority setting workshops, 2016.
+The need to improve coordination and access to primary health care services and programs for consumers, and better pathways for consumers to enable navigation through the primary health care system including mental Clinical Council, priority setting workshops, 2016.